 Operation of a motor vehicle without insurance, which results in bodily harm to another person is charged as a Class A misdemeanor.After-Acquired/Late Compliance Insurance

 Acquiring insurance after receiving a ticket for driving without valid insurance is not a defense in court.
-However, showing proof of insurance on the vehicle that is valid at the time of your court date may allow you to obtain court supervision and avoid a driver's license suspension as long as you have not been found guilty of this offense.
+However, showing proof of insurance on the vehicle that is valid at the time of your court date may allow you to obtain court supervision and avoid a driver's license suspension as long as you have not previously been found guilty of this offense.
 This is true whether you previously received court supervision or a conviction for driving without insurance.
 Under these circumstances, a $100 fine plus court costs will be assessed.SR-22 Requirement

 A driver that receives court supervision or a third or subsequent conviction for driving without valid insurance will be required to obtain SR-22 insurance from their insurance company for a three-year period.
 SR-22 insurance is a special type of insurance that is reported to the Secretary of State on a monthly basis.
 As a result, failure to maintain the SR-22 insurance for the required period of time imposed by the Secretary of State will result in a suspended license.Electronic Proof of Insurance

 The traffic attorneys at The Davis Law Group, P.C. represent clients in traffic-related matters throughout Illinois including Cook County, Lake County and DuPage County.
 Our attorneys offer phone consultations on a wide variety of traffic tickets.
 Contact us today to discuss your case.